rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 ### What are the different configuration parameters for scaling groups?

-For information on the parameters used with the Autoscale API, see the [Scaling group configurations](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-api-operations/autoscale-groups) and [Launch configuration](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-api-operations/configurations) sections in the Autoscale API Developer's Guide.
+For information on the parameters used with the Auto Scale API, see the [Scaling group configurations](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-api-operations/autoscale-groups) and [Launch configuration](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#document-api-operations/configurations) sections in the Auto Scale API Developer's Guide.

-For information on the parameters used with the Autoscale Control Panel, see the [Create a scaling group](/how-to/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-group) section in the Rackspace Autoscale Control Panel User Guide.
+For information on the parameters used with the Auto Scale Control Panel, see the [Create a scaling group](/how-to/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-group) section in the Rackspace Auto Scale Control Panel User Guide.

 ### Are monitoring rules for the entire scaling group or can I monitor specific servers in the scaling group?

-No. There are no specific rules within Autoscale for monitoring specific servers.
+No. There are no specific rules within Auto Scale for monitoring specific servers.
 However, you can do this through Monitoring configurations, which are documented in the [Cloud Monitoring API Developer's